FINTLabs/www-fintlabs/technical.md

 * `id` Specifies the unique identifier for the adapter.
 * `username/password` Specify the credentials required for authentication.
-* `base-url` Specifies the URL of the external system that the adapter will be communicating with.
+* `base-url` Specifies the URL of the external provider that the adapter will be communicating with.
 * `registration-id` Specifies the registration ID to be used.
 * `org-id` Specifies the organization ID for the adapter.
 * `heartbeat-interval` Specifies the interval in seconds between the adapter's heartbeats.
+The recommended value is between 5-60 seconds.
 * `capabilities` This property specifies the list of capabilities the adapter will provide.
 For each capability, the domain-name, package-name, resource-name, fullSyncIntervalInDays, and deltaSyncInterval should be specified.
+* `page-size` Specifies the amount of resources one page can contain.
+The default value is 100, but this can be ignored if you're not planning to use our adapter-common library.

 It is essential to configure these properties correctly before proceeding with setting up the adapter.